 The biggest frustration that UK shoppers have is the variation between sizes.
 Different clothing designers and manufacturers are using different measurement sets to designate a particular size.
 In many instances, it seems that money can buy thin.
 Simply put, more expensive clothing fudges the most on what size the shopper wears.
 A more expensive line of clothing is more likely to use a smaller size to identify a dress with larger measurements.
 The variation is actually quite large.
 For example, a dress that is labeled a size 14 can have a bust measurement anywhere from 93 to about 101.5 centimetres.
 The same dresses have a hip measurement ranging between 100 and 108 centimetres.
-The dress maker Marks & Spencer was the most accurate, using the smallest measurements for a size 14, while Jaeger dresses were fudged the most using the largest measurements for size 14 in a recent survey.
+The dress makers at Marks & Spencer was the most accurate, using the smallest measurements for a size 14, while Jaeger dresses were fudged the most using the largest measurements for size 14 in a recent survey.

 Attempts At Standardisation - BS3666